 It’s the work of all of these people and groups that together comprise the paper and packaging industry’s sustainable forestry efforts.
 But here’s the real secret: Sometimes maintaining sustainable forests means simply letting the land do its thing.
 Forests are incredible at capturing carbon, filtering water, sustaining soil, sheltering wildlife and regenerating themselves in the face of disease, pests and fire.

 Today we can assure you our industry is doing it right.
-That’s why there are more trees now than there were 50 years ago.
-And why we plant roughly twice as much wood each year as we harvest.
+We plant roughly twice as much wood each year as we harvest.

 And as long as there is a healthy demand for our products, this network of people and organizations will continue to do all the things it takes to protect our resources and keep our forests thriving.